Easiest Eggless Pancakes

 How To Get Fluffy Pancakes?

 How to get pancakes to be fluffy?
 For years, we always made terrible pancakes, until now.
-So after making them for years, we realized the secret to making them fluffy is simple: you need to set the batter aside and allowing it to sit for 5 minutes or more.
+So after making them for years, we realized the secret to making them fluffy is simple: you need to set the batter aside and allow it to sit for 5 minutes or more.

 The Use of the Griddle or Skillet